brpo01/terraform-module/terraform-module.md

 - Create a folder called loadbalancing and add these three files - main.tf, variables.tf & outputs.tf.

 - Move ext-alb.tf & int-alb.tf into the main.tf file in the loadbalancing folder.

+- Add outputs in the outputs.tf file.
+We'll be referencing these outputs in the root main.tf file.

 **main.tf**